charcole/MiP-OSX/README.md

 To disconnect gracefully use the "FE" command then enter an empty command to disconnect from the OSX end.

 The things I don't understand:
-- It only connects if I call connectPeripheral in didDiscoverPerphipheral AND after the CFRunLoopRunInMode is done
+- It only connects if I call connectPeripheral in didDiscoverPerphipheral AND on main thread
-- Cancelling the run loop as soon as the discovery happens also makes connect fail
-- Timings of CFRunLoops in general can also cause it not to connect in some situations
+- Also between the two connects there seems to need to be a gap
 - *But it does work.....
 I'm just not happy about it*

 *Nb.
 MiP uses Bluetooth LE so you either need a very up-to-date Mac or a USB Bluetooth LE dongle*